I’m Michelle Jolan Bloom — a visual storyteller, strategist and editor who believes good content starts with knowing your audience.

 How it all started.

-For as long as I can remember I’ve been obsessed with three things: Telling stories, design, and social media.
+For as long as I can remember, I’ve been obsessed with three things: storytelling, design and social media.

 You might know me from